jameskong098/ner_partial_evaluation/README.md

 - Left boundary match: ignores type
 - Right boundary match: ignores type
 - Partial boundary match: any overlap in predicted and reference spans, ignores type
+    - A gold mention can have no more than 1 matching partial prediction
+    - A prediction cannot partially match more than 1 gold mention
 - Overlap: weighted by overlap b/w predicted and reference spans, ignores type
+    - Same rules as above must apply

 ## Motivation